On the existence of balanced metrics on six-manifolds of cohomogeneity one

 From Theorem B, we get the following Corollary. \begin{corollary} There is no non-K\"ahler balanced $\normalfont\text{SU}(3)$-structure on $S^3 \times S^3$ which is invariant under a cohomogeneity one action. \end{corollary}

-\begin{remark} In the non-simply-connected case, by Theorem A, we can discard cases (b.1) and (c.3), as these do not admit local solutions to conditions \normalfont{(1)--(7)}.
+\begin{remark} In the non-simply-connected case, and under the same assumptions of Theorem B, by Theorem A, we can discard cases (b.1) and (c.3), as these do not admit local solutions to conditions \normalfont{(1)--(7)}.
 Moreover, as observed in \cite[Section 3]{Pod}, one can also rule out cases (b.3) and (c.2), as the $G$-action would not be almost effective, as well as case (c.1) since it would give rise to a three-dimensional $J$-invariant subspace, a contradiction. \end{remark}

 Data sharing is not applicable to this article as no datasets were generated or analyzed during the current study.

 \begin{footnotesize}

 \end{footnotesize}